 Efforts to conserve bees in fragmented urban landscapes extend beyond airports and power lines.
 For example, community gardens provide a diverse range of flowering plants throughout seasons and often support pollinator diversity that is similar to nearby natural areas (REFS).
 Vacant lots in urban areas can also be managed to support pollinators by creating nesting sites and implementing low-maintenance landscaping (REFS).
 These interventions not only provide forage and shelter for pollinators but also contribute to community engagement.
 Similarly, by reducing mowing in roadside verges, these government-owned spaces can connect fragmented green spaces, facilitating bee movement and population growth.
 Our study complements this research and shows that allowing spontaneous vegetation growth in small urban areas supports pollinator diversity by offering a variety of flowering plants and nesting habitat.

 Our results also show that diverse communities of bees were present across the season, although composition of communities changed over time.
 The phenology of bee species can be impacted by many factors such as life history, climate niche, and ecological interactions.
 Similar to other studies, we show that bees such as Nomada and Andrena are the first to emerge in early spring, aligning with flowering of early-blooming plants (REFS).
 As the season progresses, the activity of genera such as Halictus and Lasioglossum become more prominent.
 These genera are often more heat-tolerant and exhibit a broader range of nesting and foraging behaviors (REFS).
-In contrast, large-bodied genera like Apis and Bombus show prolonged activity, maintaining their colonies throughout the entire growing season by exploiting a wider variety of floral resources (REFS).
+In contrast, large-bodied genera like Apis and Bombus show prolonged activity, maintaining their colonies throughout the entire growing season, likely by exploiting a wider variety of floral resources (REFS).
 Our study provides a better understanding of the phenology of bees in the Puget Sound, and future work should consider how these patterns overlap with flowering plant phenology.

 Our study also revealed phenology of parasitic bee groups and their hosts, although data was sparse for several taxa.
 Parasitic taxa such as Nomada and Coelioxys rely on phenological synchronization with their hosts to ensure access to nests and brood for parasitism.
 For example, Nomada often parasitizes Andrena bees, which emerge in early spring, whereas Coelioxys may target Megachile bees active during late spring and summer (REFS).
 Despite the ecological importance of these interactions, data on parasitic bees are limited.
 Many parasitic bees are less abundant than their hosts, and their cryptic behavior makes them hard to observe.
 Enhanced monitoring, targeted ecological studies, and integration of parasitic bees into broader pollinator research are essential to fill knowledge gaps on the roles of these key species.